 Sex

-It’s considered illegal housing discrimination to determine whom to rent to based on gender.
-This includes suggesting that a specific unit is safer for women, for example.
-When trying to determine who’s the best renter for your property, it’s best to take into consideration non-discriminatory criteria such as credit score, income, and rental history.
+It’s considered illegal housing discrimination to determine whom to rent to based on the sex of a person.
+This includes gender-based discrimination, such as suggesting that a specific unit is safer for women, for example.
+When trying to determine who’s the best person for your property, it’s best to take into consideration non-discriminatory criteria such as credit score, income, and rental history.

 Familial Status

-Landlords cannot choose to rent to a childless individual over a family with small children or a pregnant woman, as this would be illegal discrimination based on familial status.
-They also can’t ask questions regarding an applicant’s familial status during the screening process as it’s considered discriminatory to do so.
+Landlords cannot choose to rent to a childless person over a family with small children or a pregnant woman, as this would be illegal discrimination based on familial status.
+The landlord also can’t ask questions regarding a person’s familial status during the screening process, as it’s considered discriminatory and an act of discrimination to do so.

 Disability

-Landlords must not discriminate against disabled individuals.
-Additionally, it’s their responsibility to provide disabled renters with reasonable living arrangements or make reasonable modification to the property.
+Landlords must not discriminate against a person because of a disability according to the law.
+Additionally, it’s their responsibility to provide a person with disability a reasonable living arrangements or make reasonable modification to accommodate disabilities in the rental property.

 Additional Protected Classes

 In addition to the classes protected by federal fair housing laws, you must also abide by state and local fair housing laws.
-In California, it's considered illegal housing discrimination to deny someone based on their:
+In California, it's considered illegal housing discrimination to deny a person based on their:

 • Source of income